 The Westgate neighborhood of Edmonds (population around 6,460) is known for fast-food drive-thrus, a pharmacy and vet clinic, or two, and grand residential drives up high on grassy, eagle-topped cliffs surrounded by sentinel pines and priceless views of ferries hob-nobbing along the Salish Sea.

 But there’s much more to this sleepy neighborhood than meets the eye.

-Like… Ono’s Hawaiian style poke, Bucatini’s authentic, NY-inspired Italian, Ivar’s acres of clams and Herfy’s juicy burgers repping NW surf ‘n turf, FIVE’s chic trellis hang, Kebella’s mom ‘n pop Italian-meets-Greek pizza and pasta, Amata Thai and Chopsticks for the Asian win, and Seattle’s own prized franchises — Pagliacci Pizza and PCC natural foods co-op…
+Like… Ono’s Hawaiian style poke, Bucatini’s authentic, NY-inspired Italian, Ivar’s acres of clams and Herfy’s juicy burgers repping NW surf ‘n turf, FIVE’s chic trellis hang, Kebella’s mom ‘n pop Italian-meets-Greek pizza and pasta, Chopsticks for the Asian win, and Seattle’s own prized franchises — Pagliacci Pizza and PCC natural foods co-op…

 Big Little Italy